tridashafox/SFStarEditor/README.md

 C++ visual studio 2022 project.

 Note: Requires zlib1.dll which can be installed with vcpkg https://vcpkg.io/en/package/zlib if are compiling the source.
-I say this like it would simply work. but first you need visual studio installed, then you need vcpkg installed, and built, then you need the vcpkg executable on your path, etc, etc. Note, vcpkg will get the package from https://github.com/madler/zlib and build that.
+I say this like it would simply work but first you need visual studio installed, then you need vcpkg installed, and built, then you need the vcpkg executable on your path, etc, etc. Note, vcpkg will get the package from https://github.com/madler/zlib and build that.

 In reality, zlib1.dll is flying around all over the place with many apps including a version of it.
 But it's not on windows by default.